Marathwada Sampark Kranti Express: Background

 It is the latest train introduced in the Sampark Kranti Express series which were originally started by the then railway minister of India Mr. Nitish Kumar.

 Coaches

 The 12753 / 54 Hazur Sahib Nanded–Hazrat Nizamuddin Marathwada Sampark Kranti Express has one AC 2 tier, two AC 3 tier, six Sleeper class, four Unreserved/General and two Seating cum Luggage Rake Coaches.
 It does not carry a pantry car.

 Service

 The service No.12753 towards Hazrat Nizamuddin leaves on Tuesdays and covers the distance of 1633 km in 29 hours averaging 56.31 km/h and vice versa the service No.12754 towards Hazur Sahib Nanded leaves on Wednesdays on same route and reaches on Fridays.

 Route and halts

 Traction

-As the route is still to be fully electrified a PUNE Shed WDP-4D loco hauls this trains from Hazur Sahib Naded to Hazrat Nizamudin.
+As the route is fully electrified a BSL/WAP-4 or GZB/WAP-7 loco hauls this trains from Hazur Sahib Nanded to Hazrat Nizamuddin and vice versa.

+Rake Sharing

+This train shares rake sharing with 07189/07190 Hazur Sahib Nanded – Dharmavaram Special Fare Special (via Vijayawada).